ArkTechMC/SongsOfPower/README.md

 - Aggroquake: Push entities around you away and damage them.
 - Aggroshock **(Experimental)**: Generate lightnings.
 - Aggrostorm **(Experimental)**: Pull entities to you.
+- Aggrodetonate: Fire an explosive short laser.
+- Aggroshard: Fire a lot of shards.

 ### Mobilium